WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

-Puerto de la Cruz is a beautiful and charming city with its historical center, its old port, the fishing district La Ranilla, historical places like the Casa de la Aduana, the Martiánez complex designed by the famous artist César Manrique as well as Play Jardin and the legendary Botanical Garden.
+Puerto de la Cruz is a beautiful and charming city with its historical center, its old port, the fishing district La Ranilla, historical places like the Casa de la Aduana, the Martiánez complex as well as Play Jardin, and the legendary Botanical Garden.

-1. Start your visit at Puerto De La Cruz Botanical Garden
+1. Start your visit at the Botanical Garden

 The botanical garden is a real paradise for lovers of nature.
 It is also a great place to rest and escape the heat during the hot summer days.

 The Botanical Garden of Puerto de la Cruz is located in the district of La Paz, the upper part of the city that overlooks the ocean and the newest area of the city, built in the 60s and 70s.
-Right next to the Botanical Garden, you can see one of the most iconic hotel in Tenerife, Hotel Botanico y Oriental Spa Garden.
+Right next to the Botanical Garden, you can see one of the most iconic hotels in Tenerife, Hotel Botanico y Oriental Spa Garden.
 More information here.
+(READ: TOP 10 HOTELS IN TENERIFE)

 Opening hours: 9AM–6PM every day